 In case you’re interested, PIN IT FOR LATER!!

-With over 100 rooms spewling with beautiful furniture, art, chandeliers and splendid treasures, it made for the perfect rainy day activity.
+With over 100 rooms spewling with beautiful furniture, art, chandeliers and splendid treasures, it made for the perfect rainy day activity in Munich.
 We spent the entire afternoon going from one room to the next, imagining grand royal balls and learning the family history of the Wittelsbach family.

-Originally built as a castle in 1385 and eventually turned into the royal residence of the royal residence of the Wittelsbach family (The family of King Ludwig II of Bavaria who built Schloss Neuschwanstein), as well as a government seat from 1508 – 1918.
+Originally built as a city castle in 1385 and eventually turned into the royal residence of the royal residence of the Wittelsbach family (The family of King Ludwig II of Bavaria who built Schloss Neuschwanstein), as well as a government seat from 1508 – 1918.
 During WWII, much of the Residenz was heavily damaged, but thankfully many of the priceless masterpieces were moved to safety.
 Reconstruction and restoration began immediately in 1945 and finished in 2003.
+Today, it’s one of the top tourist attractions in Munich and now I can see why!

 As the Residenz is one of the largest city palaces in Germany, it has 10 courtyards, each unique.
 As you head to the entrance of the Residenz Museum, you will pass the Brunnenhof or Fountain Court which had once been used as a carriage entrance and has a statue of the first Duke of Bavaria, Otto I.